 Again, we have specific components that directly and rapidly modulate function and provide selective signals to inhibit and block production.
 These molecular control systems provide for plant growth, as well as animal defense and behavior.
 This sort of thing has never been observed to occur naturally in non-living chemicals, so I think it’s unreasonable to conclude that it could happen if given enough time.

 Lastly, Poythress considered the evolutionary process, and pointed to the malarial parasite, HIV and fruit flies as evidence against evolution.
 Even though scientists can observe 100 billion-billion generations of the malarial parasite in a single year, they have never observed one evolve beyond a parasite.
 HIV can produce 100 billion-billion generations in a year, but cannot advance beyond its barriers.
 Scientists have been experimenting with fruit flies for decades, but they haven’t evolved beyond a fruit fly.
-Yet organisms like mammals are said to have evolved from ape to human within several million years- in very few generations, comparatively speaking.
+Yet organisms like mammals are said to have evolved from ape to human anywhere from 4 to 14 million years within 150,000 to 650,000 generations.
 Richard Dawkins was half-right when he said, “Evolution has been observed.
 It’s just that it hasn’t been observed while it’s happening.”
 I’d argue that not only has evolution never been observed while it’s happening, but it has never been observed at all.